onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is the single most important question for our species?
 On what does everything we care about depend on?
 It is how we organize ourselves - our system

 truth must subjugate/conquer non-truth
+We need to be in a literal status game/war for truth and against lying

 What is the most important thing?
 Something everything good and worth caring for depends on?
 What is worth dying for?
 What is the great enabler?